stakewise/stakewise-docs/docs/contracts/api/validators/DepositDataRegistry.md

 **Inherits:** [Multicall →](../base/Multicall), IDepositDataRegistry

-Defines the functionality for the Vault's deposit data management
+Defines the functionality for the Vault's deposit data management.

 ## Events